-The Global Awareness Lecture, 2017 will be hosted by Gulwali Passarlay on 13 November
+The Global Awareness Lecture, 2017 was hosted by Gulwali Passarlay.

 On 13 October 2016, Jon Sawyer, Executive Director, Pulitzer Center on Crisis Reporting delivered the Global Awareness Lecture.

 Focussing on the role of journalism in promoting in-depth engagement with global issues through innovative reporting and education, Jon Sawyer, veteran foreign correspondent and director of the Pulitzer Center on Crisis Reporting in Washington DC, US, spoke passionately to the audience of students and parents about falling standards and freedom of speech.

 After decades in the field, reporting from around 60 countries, he founded the non-profit Pulitzer Center to support independent reporting from around the world and to work with schools